 Ease of Unclipping

 The wiregate carabiners on this model have unprotected notches, which makes it more likely that they'll get caught up on any manner of things when unclipping, be it the bolt, rope, or your gear.
 Proper technique and experience can help mitigate that, but it's something to keep in mind for new climbers or those who climb on steep terrain.

 Ease of Handling

-The carabiners on this draw are a decent size and work well for most hands, however, we weren't big fans of the exterior positioner, which CAMP calls the "Karstop Evo" (hence the KS in the name).
+That said, we aren't big fans of the exterior positioner, which CAMP calls the "Karstop Evo" (hence the KS in the name).
 It's a combo exterior/interior piece of rubber that is sewn into the bottom of the dogbone.
-That eliminates any user error issues, but also makes it impossible to replace if it wears out or tears.
-It also doesn't really protect the bottom sewn loop, which other exterior positioners do, and the whole thing is on the bulky side.
+It eliminates any user error issues, but also makes it impossible to replace if it wears out or tears.
+It also doesn't protect the bottom sewn loop, which other exterior positioners do, and the whole rig is slightly on the bulky side.
 The positives with this design are that they allow for more movement of the carabiner while still keeping it oriented correctly when catching a fall.

 Ease of Grabbing

 The sling on the Orbit Wire is 16mm wide, which is nicer to grab than a thin 10mm sling, but nowhere near as good as the wide 25mm one found on our Editors' Choice winner, the Petzl Spirit Express.

 The CAMP USA Orbit Wire Express KS is a great entry-level draw for those looking to save some money on their gear.
 It's also a good option for people that like to climb a variety of styles and are looking for an all-around option.
 We liked using this no-frills draw on sport climbs long and short, and think that it is one of the more versatile options you can buy.

 — Cam McKenzie Ring